 Buying market share

-Android phone makers have bought market share.
+Android phone makers have bought share.
 In effect they bribe customers to give their brands a larger slice of sales.

 There’s a plausible case for this.
 It says that as the phone operating system gathers momentum, more app developers will get behind Android.
 A greater choice of apps and better quality apps will make Android more attractive to buyers.
 Eventually phone makers will profit from selling hardware thanks to the perceived added value from better apps.